Configuring and building an seL4 project

 .-G Ninja

 tells CMake to generate Ninja build scripts as opposed to GNU Makefiles.
-Only Ninja scripts are supported by parts of the kernel...
+Only Ninja scripts are supported by the kernel...

 is the path to the top-levelCMakeLists.txt